Homer A. Burnell Career Development Professor

 I received a B.S. degree in Computer Science

 from Zhejiang University, China.

 I'm looking for highly-motivated PhD, MEng, and UROP students.

 If you are interested in working together, please read below.

 - PhD: If you are a current MIT student, feel free to email me to schedule a meeting.
 For others, I would like to suggest following the normal PhD application process and indicate me as a preferred reader when submitting your application.

-- MEng and UROP: If you are a current MIT student, I would recommend taking 6.888 Secure Hardware Design or 6.823 Computer System Architecture.
+- MEng and UROP: If you are a current MIT student, I would recommend taking 6.S983 Secure Hardware Design (was 6.888) or 6.5900 Computer System Architecture (was 6.823).
 I usually take on students from these courses.

 If you could not take these courses, I would suggest filling in this form to help me understand your background.
 For students interested in summer internship positions, please send me an email with your CV and a statement to describe your past project highlights.